Premier Family Dental 401(k) Plan

 Need guidance?
 You can also reach out to Winnow Wealth, the plan's advisory firm based in Waco.
 See details at the bottom of this webpage.

-100% of your contributions (paycheck deferrals) are immediately vested.
-The following vesting schedule applies to the PFD (employer) contributions:
+100% of your own contributions (paycheck deferrals) and 100% of the safe harbor contributions are immediately vested.

 If you leave PFD, the money you deferred from your paycheck into the 401(k) account remains yours (always fully vested).
 However, the employer contributions are subject to a vesting schedule which means some of the employer contributions may be forfeited - see FAQ item above.
 When separating from PFD, you have several options of how to handle the 401k account.
 You can leave it in the plan if allowed (possibly subject to fees), roll it over to an IRA, roll it over to a new employer's 401(k) plan if permitted, or cash it out (potential taxes and penalties may apply).
 It is best to consult a financial advisor to choose the best option for your specific situation and weigh the alternatives.